atmasphere/mc-coal/docs/source/install.rst

         - user_email: 1234567890@developer.gserviceaccount.com

 7. Deploy your modified code in either of two ways:

+  * Use the `Push-to-Deploy Release Pipeline <https://developers.google.com/cloud/devtools/repo/push-to-deploy>`_ to deploy automatically from your github repository.

+    a.
+Finish the steps under `Setting up a Release Pipeline <https://developers.google.com/cloud/devtools/repo/push-to-deploy#setting_up_a_release_pipeline>`_

+    .. note:: You do not have to complete Step 1 (install Git on your local system) if you intend to deploy only from a Github-hosted fork of the `MC COAL code repository <https://github.com/mc-coal/mc-coal>`_.

+    b.
+Click the "Connect to a repository hosted on Github" button.
+    c.
+After authenticating with github, choose the clone or fork of the repository you created in step 3 above.
+    d.
+Choose the "Deploy Source Only" option.
+    e.
+Optionally enter your email address to receive status updates for your deployments.
+    f.
+Make a change to any file in your repository (for instance, add a blank line or comment to `appengine_config.py <appengine_config.py>`_) and save/push the change.
+This should cause google to initiate a deploy.
+If you entered your email address when setting up the Release Pipeline you should get an email when the deploy completes.

-  * Use the `App Engine python developer tools <https://developers.google.com/appengine/docs/python/tools/uploadinganapp>`_
+  * If you are familiar with `Google Cloud Platform <https://cloud.google.com/>`_ python development, feel free to use the `App Engine python developer tools <https://developers.google.com/appengine/docs/python/tools/uploadinganapp>`_
-  * Use the new `Push-to-deploy <https://developers.google.com/appengine/docs/push-to-deploy>`_

-    .. note:: Due to a `bug in Google's push-to-deploy feature <https://code.google.com/p/googleappengine/issues/detail?id=10139>`_, if you are planning on hosting your worlds on Google Compute Engine you must also update your application's task queue configuration by using the App Engine developer tool ``appcfg``.
-See `The Development Environment <https://developers.google.com/appengine/docs/python/gettingstartedpython27/devenvironment>`_ for information on how to download and install the developer tools and `Updating Task Queue Configuration <https://developers.google.com/appengine/docs/python/tools/uploadinganapp#Python_Updating_Task_Queue_configuration>`_ for information on running ``appcfg`` to update the configuration.

-8. Browse to your COAL administrator page at ``https://[my-project-id].appspot.com/admin``.
+8. After the deployment has completed, browse to your COAL administrator page at ``https://[my-project-id].appspot.com/admin``.

+  .. note:: It may take a few minutes after an initial successful deployment for database indexes to build.
+If you get a 500 error response when browing your COAL site right after deployment, you might have to wait a few minutes for the indexes to finish building.

-  .. warning:: For bootstrapping purposes, the first user to request this page is made an administrator, so make sure to do this right away.
+  .. warning:: For bootstrapping purposes, the first user to request this page is made an administrator, so make sure to do this as soon as possible.

 =============
 World Hosting